johananl/simple-cm/README.md

 ### General

-The high-level design of the system uses **agent-less push mode** configuration management.
+The high-level design of the system takes an **agent-less push mode** approach to configuration management.
 This means that configuration changes are sent **from the system to the hosts** without the need to run an agent on the hosts.
 A "pull mode" also exists, in which the hosts query the configuration management system periodically using an agent that runs on each host, then perform configuration changes locally as needed.

 ### Components